Does the patient have osteoporosis?

 The DEXA test has its limitations.
 Each site is supposed to calculate precision studies to determine if a given change is statistically significant.
 In general a change must be over 3% to be considered statistically significant.
 Degenerative disease can falsely elevate the spine BMD.
 Having had a total hip replacement or repair of a hip fracture with hardware makes this site obsolete for interpretation.

 There is also controversy on the on the use of bone markers.
 The spot urine NTX should be a fasting, second-voided urine.
 Blood in the urine can affect the results.
 Some feel there is variability in the results and the test lacks sensitivity and specificity.
-Others feel the NTX is quite valuable in determining states of low bone turnover and high turnover.
+The serum CTX may be more reliable than the urine NTX.

 How should patients with osteoporosis be managed?